Infection control guidance for the social care sector

 There are currently no COVID-19 restrictions in the UK.

-Government advice is if you have COVID-19 you should try to stay at home.
+Government guidance is if you have COVID-19 you should try to stay at home.

 You can use this online tool from the NHS to find out what to do if you, or somebody else, has a medical problem: NHS 111 Online - Get medical help.